pvrqualitasag/bashtools/README.md

 tools available.

 ## Structure
 The repository is structured into subdirectories according to the different contexts in which the tools might be useful.
+All tools make use of some of the scripts in subdirectory `util`.
+Hence the presence of the content of the `util` subdirectory is required.

+The following list gives an overview of the content of the different subdirectories.

+* __backup__: different backup tools from generic data backup to backing up a gogs instance in a docker container.
+* __sysadmin__: tools useful for sysadmin tasks such as creating users
+* __template__: commonly used template files for creating new tools
+* __util__:     subdirectory with utility scripts and functions

+## Installation
+The script `install_bashtools.sh` can be used to install either single tools or all tools within a given directory.